Pet Sounds: Overdubs and mixing

+Vocal overdubs occurred at Western and CBS Columbia Square from February to April.
+Five songs were recorded at Columbia due to it being the sole Los Angeles facility equipped with eight-track technology.
+Brian allocated six tracks for individual vocals to refine balance during mixing; mono overdubs used eight-track recorders, with one channel reserved for supplementary layers.

+The bandmates often arrived unprepared, with minimal rehearsal before singing.
+Requiring more precision from the vocal sessions than on any prior Beach Boys recording, Brian coached each member on their vocal parts at a piano.
+Following nightly playback sessions, they occasionally opted to re-record their performance.
+Love affectionately nicknamed Brian "dog ears" for his auditory sensitivity and insistence on a specific tonal and rhythmic characteristic, sometimes discarding completed tracks the next day to re-record them.
+Neumann U-47 (for Dennis, Carl, and Jardine) and Shure 545 microphones (for Brian's leads) were used, with Love requiring an additional microphone for his lower register.
-Late overdubs, such as strings for "Don't Talk" (April 3) and a final adjustment for "I Know There's an Answer" (around April 17), completed the album's principal recording.
-Mixing occurred within days in a single nine-hour session, initially planned for vocal overdubs on "Let's Go Away for Awhile" before Capitol redirected it to mixing.
-Most time was spent blending vocals with the pre-mixed mono instrumental track.

-The original mono mix featured numerous technical flaws that contrasted with its refined arrangements and performances, alongside countertextural aspects emphasizing its recorded nature.
-Among the most prominent examples: an audible tape splice occurs in "Wouldn't It Be Nice" between the chorus and Love's bridge vocal entrance, while a distant conversation was accidentally captured during the instrumental break of "Here Today" amid a vocal overdub.
-Biographer David Leaf characterized these imperfections as "not sloppy recording, [but] part of the music".
-Wilson's mixing process faced technical constraints, such as simultaneously recording overdubs while mixing existing tracks and combining multiple recordings into a single mono channel in real time, which risked unintended artifacts like noise or oversights due to limited monitoring.
-Granata posits Wilson "felt that performance and feeling outweighed technical perfection", akin to Spector's production ethos, and may have overlooked minor anomalies that were less noticeable on 1960s playback systems.
+Late overdubs around April 17 completed the album's principal recording.
+Mixing occurred within days in a single nine-hour session largely spent blending vocals with the pre-mixed mono instrumentals.
+The final mono mix contained numerous technical flaws contrasting with the refined arrangements and performances, alongside countertextural aspects gesturing toward the work's recorded nature.
+Saxophonist Steve Douglas recalled the draft mix as "real sloppy", and after he and the musicians confronted Wilson, "he took it back and mixed it properly.
+I think a lot of times, beautiful orchestrated stuff or parts got lost in his mixes."
+Among the most prominent examples, an audible tape splice occurs in "Wouldn't It Be Nice" between the chorus and Love's bridge vocal entrance, while a distant conversation was accidentally captured during the instrumental break of "Here Today" amid a vocal overdub.
+(Note: Granata posits Wilson "felt that performance and feeling outweighed technical perfection", akin to Spector's production ethos, and may have overlooked minor anomalies that were less noticeable on 1960s playback systems.
+Biographer David Leaf characterized such imperfections as "not sloppy recording, [but] part of the music".)